iamakshu29/Data-Structure-using-C-/README.md

 # Data-Structure-using-C-
 Here you can get the .txt file of C++ programs of Data Structure..
-Just copy and paste the code to your text editorand the program runs fine
+Just copy and paste the code to your text editor and the program runs fine

 SOME PROGRAMS INCLUDE THIS TYPE OF FILE